 Bonding with Grandparents Who Live Far Away

-Here are some ways your child can bond with his or her grandparents even if they live far away:
+While some grandparents live just a few miles away, others are a long drive or even a plane ride distance.
+If your situation is the latter, here are some ways your child can bond with his or her grandparents even if they live far away:

 Send a Postcard or Artwork